-Gemsboks can be incredibly dangerous, they use their horns by lowering the head and charging.
+These elegant antelopes can be incredibly dangerous, using their horns by lowering the head and charging.
 This defence is so lethal they have little need to run from predators.

 Both males and females have horns, although the females’ horns are significantly more slender than the horns of the males.
 The horns extend fairly straight forwards at an impressive 83 centimetres.

 They are some of the most foul-smelling animals on the African plains.
 Their shaggy brown coats secrete an oily substance, presumably for waterproofing, which is incredibly smelly.

 Waterbucks live in woodlands, savanna grasslands, and anywhere nearby a stable water source.

 Living so close to water usually means they have access to an abundance of food.
 They tend to graze on the tougher grasses other animals ignore.

 Waterbuck horns are long and curve slightly.
 They never stop growing, which means the length of the horn indicates an animal’s age.
 Only male waterbucks will grow horns, the females do not.